cglindkamp/dfm/README.md

   previously visited paths
 * Filtered view: Show only files/directories matching a regular expression, i.e. certain file types.
 Can also be used to exclude dot-files.
+* Shared clipboard: Multiple instances of dfm can share a clipboard if the environment variable DFM\_CLIPBOARD\_DIR is set to a writable directory.
+This way you can emulate tabs with screen mutliplexers or mutliple xterns running several dfm instances

 Installation
 ------------